jtenner/ason/README.md

 ASON.serialize(b);
 ```

-This particular example happens to use another kind of `LinkEntry` called an `ArrayLinkEntry` because `children` is an array, and linking objects to Arrays must be handled differently.
+This particular example happens to use another kind of `LinkEntry` called an `ArrayLinkEntry` because `children` is an array of objects, and linking objects to Arrays must be handled differently.

 However, the link entry table might conceptually look something like this as a JSON document: